LEFC Guide to Worship

 After a two-year process of prayerful evaluation, the leaders of our MOPS ministry have concluded that it is time to discontinue the program.
 On behalf of the leadership team Holly Crumrine writes, "We are so thankful for the church's faithfulness to our community families through this ministry for the past 9 years!
 We have seen the impact of your support and prayers and thank our God for your partnership.
 We would like to especially thank our MOPS Kids volunteers for the loving care they have shown to both moms and children, especially Bonnie Dobash for her faithful leadership of that team."

 Pregnancy Resource Clinic Update

 The virtual banquet for PRC is now available to watch online.
 Take some time to watch this informative video and pray for the PRC as they wait to see how God will bless them through this fundraiser.
 Currently they are at 64% of their goal.

 Help for Haiti

 This past week, Haiti has seen COVID-19 infections grow rapidly and every part of Haiti is now affected.
-So far VOHM have helped more than 280 families with basic nutrition needs.
-Thanks for all who have donated to help the situation in Haiti.
-A designated giving fund remains open to assist Pastor Henoc and his churches meet the basic need for nutrition in their church families and community.
+VOHM has helped many families with basic nutrition needs.
+A designated giving fund remains open to assist VOHM and the three churches help to meet the basic need for nutrition in their church families and community.
 If you would like to give to this through the church, please mark your gift “Haiti” or you can donate online here.